J.K. Rowling's Plot Spreadsheet

 When you're writing a book (actually, a series of books) with a bunch of plot lines, you need a way to keep track of what's going on.
 How can you structure the book so that everything fits, and moves, and you don't leave out any of those zillions of characters and subplots?
 How do you figure out what goes in each chapter?
 Well, apparently J.K.
 Rowling made a spreadsheet -- the old-school way, using a piece of paper.
 (Yes, prior to computer spreadsheets, a "spreadsheet" was done on paper.).

-One sample sheet popped up on the blog état omnipotent last month, though apparently this page has been floating around for years (I've read some comments suggesting that Rowling herself released it on her website for fans something like five years ago -- so this is not news, but it was news to me).
+One sample sheet popped up on the blog état omnipotent in 2010, though apparently this page had been floating around for years (I've read some comments suggesting that Rowling herself released it on her website for fans).
 Anyway, état omnipotent's author wrote:

 A spreadsheet plot written out by J.K.
 Rowling.
 Her approach to spreadsheet plotting is to divide the columns by chapter number, story timeline, chapter title, main plots and subplots.